amxsupport/E-Lyrics/README.md

 ## API

-I developed an internal RESTful API to facilitate flexible data retrieval from the MySQL database for this web application.
+We developed an internal RESTful API to facilitate flexible data retrieval from the MySQL database for this web application.
 All available endpoints are located within the api.v1.views directory.
 Below is a concise overview of each endpoint:

 /api/v1/interpretations/<word_id>/<song_id>